lmfit/asteval/doc/motivation.rst

 ``user_symbols`` argument when creating it, or adding the needed symbols to the symbol table after the Interpreter is created.

-In 2025, a security audit by William Khem Marquez showed a vulnerability from leaving some AST objects exposed within the interpreter for user-defined functions ("Procedures"), and this was fixed for version 1.0.6.
+In 2025, William Khem Marquez demonstrated two vulnerabilities: one from leaving some AST objects exposed within the interpreter for user-defined functions ("Procedures"), and one with f-string formatting.
+Both of these were fixed for version 1.0.6.

 There are other categories of safety that asteval may attempt to address, but cannot guarantee success.
 The most important of these is